 Probiotic skincare aims to put the good bacteria back onto your skin's surface.
 It also helps to balance and brighten the complexion and nurture the microbiome.
 The probiotics you apply to your skin impact your microflora in two ways: they both occupy space on your skin and excrete enzymes that can protect the skin.

 The key benefits of probiotic skincare are as follows:

 - Acts as a protective shield for your skin

 When choosing a skincare brand with probiotics in them, make sure you look for one that is microbiome-friendly products.
-Just because a company uses probiotics doesn’t mean that their products don’t contain harmful sulfates, preservatives or synthetic dyes.
+Just because a company uses probiotics doesn't mean that its products contain harmful sulfates, preservatives, or synthetic dyes.

 Mother Dirt Products